Purpose In Business: Meaningful Action Or Empty Words?

 2. Vote Our Planet

-The company committed an estimated $1 million to this campaign: to stimulate voters to back candidates in their regions who would advocate for clean water, clean air and renewable energy.
-Additionally, during election day (the day after our visit to their offices) Patagonia closed its headquarters, retail stores, and distribution centres to encourage their 2000 employees and large customer base to vote.
+The company committed an estimated $1 million to this campaign: to stimulate voters to back candidates in their regions who would advocate for clean water, clean air, and renewable energy.
+Additionally, during election day (the day after our visit to their offices) Patagonia closed its headquarters, retail stores, and distribution centers to encourage their 2000 employees and large customer base to vote.

 3. Black Friday sales

 Right after our visit, another initiative made global headlines.
-They announced they would donate all Black Friday sales directly to environmental organisations around the globe.
+They announced they would donate all Black Friday sales directly to environmental organizations around the globe.
 It was a big success.

-CEO Rose Marcario reported a record-breaking $10 million of sales, about five times higher than expected.
-It enabled Patagonia to ‘walk their talk’ by supporting “hundreds of grassroots non-profits fighting to protect our air, water and soil for future generations“.
+CEO Rose Marcario reported a record-breaking $10 million in sales, about five times higher than expected.
+It enabled Patagonia to ‘walk their talk’ by supporting “hundreds of grassroots non-profits fighting to protect our air, water, and soil for future generations“.

 This is all quite different from most traditional companies, right?